Mastercorp/StarCategorizer/README.md

 ## What you need

-If your profile is public you only need your custom url! ( you can find it with https://steamid.io/) Steam API key: you can get it here: https://steamcommunity.com/dev/apikey
+If your profile is public you only need your custom url!( you can find it with https://steamid.io/ , if you dont have a custom url you need yout steamID64, which you find on the website too.)
+Steam API key: you can get it here: https://steamcommunity.com/dev/apikey
 (if you do not have a domain, enter your e-mail)
 steam64ID: search with your custom url name at https://steamid.io/